• Our Mission

 President

 Lisa Rifkind is the New Media Specialist for the American Museum of Natural History’s Communications Department, where she creates video and digital content to bring the work of the Museum to the general public.
-She has a background in documentary filmmaking and content creation for museums and nonprofits.
+She has a background in documen-tary filmmaking and content creation for museums and nonprofits.
 She is passionate about science communication and enjoys using media to make scientific ideas accessible to everyone.

-broken image
+Section image

 Vice President

-broken image
+Section image

 Secretary

-broken image
+Section image

 Dr. Mary Blair